 - Arbitration and Mediation.
 Both FINRA and the NFA offer arbitration and mediation services.
 Arbitration is a dispute resolution mechanism that determines liability and whether parties are entitled to damages.
 Both actual and punitive damages may be awarded.

 - Litigation.
 Although most new account agreements require you to pursue arbitration or mediation, you may be able to bring an action in federal or state court.

 Caution!
 Be aware that certain state and federal laws limit the time you may have for filing a lawsuit, arbitration or CFTC reparation claim.

 Checklist: Before You Trade

-Read the Security Futures Risk Disclosure Statement along with the August 2010 supplement.
+Read the Security Futures Risk Disclosure Statement along with the August 2010 and April 2014 supplements.

 Check your broker's background by visiting either FINRA BrokerCheck or the NFA's Background Affiliation Status Information Center (BASIC).

 Realize that security futures will expire and, unless you offset your position, you may have to deliver or accept delivery of the underlying security.